 Speaker/Host: Dr. Jeanette Nicewinter

-Dr. Jeanette Nicewinter is an assistant professor of art history at Northern Virginia Community College’s Annandale Campus.
+Dr. Jeanette Nicewinter is an associate professor of art history at Northern Virginia Community College’s Annandale Campus.
+She also teaches one course per semester at American University.
 She earned her doctorate in art historical studies from Virginia Commonwealth University in 2016.
 Her area of specialization is ancient American art with a focus on ceramics from the northern highlands of present-day Peru.
-However, she frequently identifies as a “generalist” and enjoys teaching a broad spectrum of art- historical topics.
-She has given presentations for the Manassas LLI during each of our last four semesters.
+However, she frequently identifies as a “generalist” and enjoys teaching a broad spectrum of art-historical topics.
+She has given presentations for the Manassas LLI during each of our last five semesters.

 This event is open to the public.
 For more information about the Lifelong Learning Institute, Manassas, visit lli-manassas.org